Certificate in Clinical Supervision

 Certificate in Clinical Supervision 2019-2020 - Applications now being accepted

 The course is designed to provide counsellors, psychotherapists and other professionals working within the helping professions with the opportunity to develop their knowledge, skills, self-awareness and professional competence to become effective reflective supervisors.

 The programme is founded on person-centred principles offering a collaborative, relational approach to supervision and supervisory practice and designed to support the development of practitioners from different theoretical orientations and modalities.

 The course is based on the BACP Curriculum for Counselling Supervision and is designed to prepare participants to apply for accreditation as an individual and group supervisor with BACP.
-The course is informed by Competence Framework for the Supervision of Psychological Therapies (Roth & Pilling 2008) and written to meet the requirements of SCQF level 11 programmes.
+The course is also informed by Competence Framework for the Supervision of Psychological Therapies (Roth & Pilling 2008).

-The nature and purpose of Supervision, different models of Supervision
+The nature and purpose of Supervision, different models of Supervision, the Supervisory Relationship

 Differences and commonalities in approaches to supervision: Person-Centred,